DelfsEngineering/better-maps/README.md

 # Better-Maps
 Simple but flexible Maps module for FileMaker distributed in Carafe.

 This simple maps code allows most ( and soon to be more with your contributions ) Google maps feautres often needed in FileMaker web viewers.
-This code is a port for some pervious code to take advantage of Carafe, an open source module for code distribution for FileMaker JS modules.
+This code is a port from some pervious code to take advantage of Carafe, an open source module for code distribution for FileMaker JS modules.

 ## Features
 - Single API interface script handles all data and configurations